MollyIO/PlayerMetrics/README.md

 ```

 ## Usage
 When a player joins the server, their join time is recorded and when they leave, this record is saved to a database.

+If you use check_permission in the plugin config, make sure to give the appropriate permissions to your admins or players who should be able to use the commands.
+The permissions are:
+* `playermetrics.info` - Allows the use of the `playermetrics info` command.
+* `playermetrics.top` - Allows the use of the `playermetrics top` command.
+* `playermetrics.specific` - Allows the use of the `playermetrics specific` command.

+Also if you want to give specific admin access to all commands, you can give them the `playermetrics.*` permission.

+Also you can give this permissions to a regular players so they can check their own stats using default console accessed by pressing `~`. **They won't be able to check other players stats.**

 The plugin provides the following commands to access player metrics:

 | Command                                                 | Description                                                                                                                                                                                                                                                                | Example                                       |
 |---------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------|